2026 Editor's Pick: Best Value

 Honest methodology, the tradeoffs most comparison sites skip, and the buying questions that actually matter.

-Pricing data was collected from publicly available sources (vendor pricing pages where available, third-party pricing on Capterra, G2, and Software Advice, plus user-reported pricing on r/optometry threads).
+Pricing data was collected from publicly available sources: vendor pricing pages where available, third-party pricing aggregators, user-reported pricing on r/optometry threads, and figures shared directly by practices that have evaluated or switched platforms.
 Feature data was verified against vendor documentation and product demos where accessible.
-We did not accept paid placements or vendor sponsorships.
+We did not accept paid placements or vendor sponsorships, and Jelo's own pricing was held to the same published, all-in standard we apply to competitors.

 The reason this pattern exists is segmentation.
 Vendors charge different practices different prices based on size, perceived willingness to pay, and competitive pressure.
 The result for the buyer is that comparison shopping becomes a multi-week process of demo scheduling, sales calls, and contract negotiation.
-Many practices simply renew their existing platform because the cost of evaluating alternatives is too high.
+Many practices simply renew their existing platform because the cost of evaluating alternatives is too high, which is itself a hidden cost of opaque pricing.

-Jelo's flat $200/month is published transparently because the value proposition does not require segmentation: the same all-in subscription works for a solo OD or a 5-provider group, with the same feature set, the same data migration support, and the same implementation timeline.
-Compare published pricing across the platforms in our ranked list above, and see the side-by-side comparison table for the cost detail that vendor sales pages typically obscure.
+Jelo's flat $200/month is published transparently because the value proposition does not require segmentation: the same all-in subscription works for a solo OD or a 5-provider group, with the same feature set, the same free data migration, and the same go-live timeline.
+Compare published pricing across the platforms in our ranked list above, study the cloud economics behind that flat fee in our cloud-based optometry software guide, and see the side-by-side comparison table for the cost detail that vendor sales pages typically obscure.

 Most software comparisons line up monthly subscription cost and stop there.
-The number that actually matters is total cost of ownership across the full software stack: EHR + billing + POS + CRM + inventory + payment processing.
+The number that actually matters is total cost of ownership across the full software stack: EHR plus billing plus POS plus CRM plus inventory plus payment processing.
 A $329/month EHR that requires a $200/month patient communications add-on, a $99/month online scheduling tool, and a $250/month optical POS subscription is not actually $329/month.
 It is roughly $880/month before any per-provider scaling.

 The integration tax is the additional cost beyond the subscription bills: training time across multiple tools, support contact across multiple vendors, data sync logic that breaks when one tool's API updates, and front-desk error rates from swivel-chair workflows.
-None of this shows up on the line-item invoice but all of it consumes practice time.
+None of this shows up on the line-item invoice, but all of it consumes practice time and quietly raises the real cost of running the practice.

 For practices with 10+ years on the same platform, these costs are real and worth weighing against the savings.
 A practice paying $700/month on a legacy platform that is “almost worth switching” probably is not worth switching unless the team is also unhappy with the platform's clinical or operational fit.
 A practice paying $1,000+/month and feeling the bottom-line pressure is almost certainly worth switching.

 The right way to evaluate is to do the math on a 3-year horizon.
 Year 1 includes the migration disruption.
 Years 2 and 3 are pure savings.
-For most practices switching from a legacy platform to Jelo, the 3-year savings are $15,000 to $25,000 — meaningful money for a small business.
+For most practices switching from a legacy platform to Jelo, the 3-year savings are $15,000 to $25,000, which is meaningful money for a small business.
 See specific switching guides in our RevolutionEHR alternative, Eyefinity alternative, and Crystal PM alternative pages.

 Frequently asked questions